Idaho Electrician License - Housecall Pro

 Does Idaho require an electrical license?

 Yes, you need an Idaho electrical license.
 The Idaho Division of Building Safety oversees the licensing process.
+Even apprentices have to register with the state.
+Journeymen, master electricians, and electrical contractors must also have a license that covers the scale and scope of their work.

 What are the different types of electrical licenses in Idaho?